 volume sensors in waste containers

-people supplied with drinking water produced from desalinated sea water
+people supplied with drinking water produced from desalinated seawater

 tonnes of waste recovered worldwide

 In China, the Chongqing plant has been treating wastewater for over one million inhabitants since 2009.
-The INNODRY®2E technology implemented by SUEZ treats all the sludge produced - as much as 240 tonnes a day – dries it and transforms it into alternative fuels that then supply the plant with power.
+The INNODRY®2E technology implemented by us treats all the sludge produced - as much as 240 tonnes a day – dries it and transforms it into alternative fuels that then supply the plant with power.
 The treatment plant is therefore partly self-sufficient in energy.

 In France, wastewater treatment plants are in the process of becoming new regional energy production facilities.
-By treating the biogas from their sludge on an industrial scale and transforming it into biomethane, SUEZ has created local, sustainable, low-carbon renewable energy channels.
+By treating the biogas from their sludge on an industrial scale and transforming it into biomethane, we've created local, sustainable, low-carbon renewable energy channels.
 Examples can be found in Strasbourg, Valenton, Annecy and Angers, where treatment plants produce gas that is injected into natural gas networks or transformed into fuel for heavy goods vehicles.